Optimizing model-agnostic Random Subspace ensembles: Implementation details

-Like for our PRSB approach, standard RSB, Random forests (RF) and Gradient Boosting Decision Trees (GBDT) are all run with $T=100$ models per ensemble.
-The following hyper-parameters are tuned, using either a validation dataset (for MNIST) or cross validation (10 folds for the simulated datasets and 5 folds for the scikit-feature datasets\footnote{For the scikit-feature datasets, we use a double cross-validation, where the internal loop is used for hyper-parameter tuning and the external loop is used for estimating the misclassification rate.}): \begin{itemize} \item For standard RSB: the number $K$ of randomly sampled features for each base model.
+Like for PRS, standard Random Subspace (RS), Random Forest (RF) and Gradient Boosting Decision Trees (GBDT) are all run with $T=100$ models per ensemble.
+Given $M$ the total number of features, the following hyper-parameters are optimized on the validation set: \begin{itemize} \item For RS: the number $K$ of randomly sampled features for each base model.
 Tested values are \{1, $\frac{M}{100}$, $\frac{M}{50}$, $\frac{M}{20}$, $\frac{M}{10}$, $\frac{M}{5}$, $\frac{M}{3}$, $\frac{M}{2}$, $\sqrt{M}$, $M$\}. \item For RF: the number $K$ of randomly sampled features at each tree node.
-Tested values are \{1, $\frac{M}{100}$, $\frac{M}{50}$, $\frac{M}{20}$, $\frac{M}{10}$, $\frac{M}{5}$, $\frac{M}{3}$, $\frac{M}{2}$, $\sqrt{M}$, $M$\}. \item For GBDT: the maximum tree depth $d$ in GBDT.
+Tested values are \{1, $\frac{M}{100}$, $\frac{M}{50}$, $\frac{M}{20}$, $\frac{M}{10}$, $\frac{M}{5}$, $\frac{M}{3}$, $\frac{M}{2}$, $\sqrt{M}$, $M$\}. \item For GBDT: the maximum tree depth $d$.
 Tested values are \{1, $\ldots$, 10\}. \end{itemize} All the remaining hyper-parameters are set to the default values used in the scikit-learn library \cite{scikit-learn}.
 The feature rankings of RF and GBDT are computed using the standard Mean Decrease Impurity importance measure \cite{cartbook}.